 - Metropol, Inc. v.
 Tennis Roofing & Asphalt, Inc., No. 98-4455, (Court of Common Pleas, Allegheny County, Pennsylvania) (Dispute regarding coverage for fire loss)

-- "Corporate Attorney-Client Privilege at Risk," Pittsburgh Business Times, March, 1991
+- Author, "Corporate Attorney-Client Privilege at Risk," Pittsburgh Business Times, March, 1991